Silicon Is The King

 This development implies that designers can move away from the “one-chip-fits-all” strategy.
 Instead of utilizing chips that can carry out just one function, we can create computer chips that are multi-functional.
 It additionally paves the way for smaller chips because the material holds many circuit components at the nano-scale level.

-of the new developments from ORNL that might revolutionize the chip business.
+This is but one of the new developments from ORNL that might revolutionize the chip business.
 They’re also engaged on a technique to write tiny patterns on metallic ink, a miniature version of the printed circuit boards and chips we have at present.